ngtcp2/ngtcp2/doc/programmers-guide.rst

 Initial packet is encrypted by the Initial key which is derived from client DCID and static salt.

-Handshake packet is encrypted by the Handshake key which is fed by TLS stack.
-It is the same key and IV derived from client_handshake_traffic_secret for client and server_handshake_traffic_secret for server.
+Handshake packet is encrypted by the Handshake key.
+TLS stack provides secret, and application derives key and IV using HKDF-Expand-Label with ``quic key`` and ``quic iv`` labels respectively.
+The secret is client_handshake_traffic_secret for client and server_handshake_traffic_secret for server.

-0-RTT Protected packet is encrypted by the 0RTT key which is fed by TLS stack.
-It is the same key and IV derived from client_early_traffic_secret.
+0-RTT Protected packet is encrypted by the 0RTT key.
+TLS stack provides secret, and application derives key and IV using the same labels for Handshake key.
+The secret is client_early_traffic_secret.

-Short packet is encrypted by the 1RTT key which is fed by TLS stack.
-It is the same key and IV derived from client_application_traffic_secret for client and server_application_traffic_secret for server.
+Short packet is encrypted by the 1RTT key.
+TLS stack provides secret, and application derives key and IV using the same labels for Handshake key.
+The secret is client_application_traffic_secret for client and server_application_traffic_secret for server.

 TLS stack has to implement the interface which notify these keying